-Chart D1: K-5 The i-Ready diagnostic will be administered three times per year to monitor student progress toward end of the year mastery of the Language Arts Florida Standards and to provide further instructional information so that students will achieve.
-Students are identified by profile groups and will receive instruction based on the MTSS.
-The Instruction/Intervention Design for Implementation document reflects the setting and support for the child as well as the tools and strategies the teacher will use to address the reading deficiencies.
-This document will be shared with the child's parents as described in State Statute 1008.25.
-Revisions may be made as needed.

-IF:

-I-Ready scale scores on or above level (See attached Reading Placement Chart-green cells for the grade level) or FSA Levels 3-5

-Then:

-- Continue grade level instruction (Tier 1 instruction) and enrichment in high level reasoning skills, vocabulary, reading comprehension, and fluency practice strategies - Provide differentiated small group instruction using appropriate leveled text. - Provide a variety of opportunities to strengthen content reading and research

-Programs and Possible Materials:

-- Reading Wonders (CCRP)

-- Appropriate Leveled text for small group/guided reading focusing on before, during and after strategies

-- Delivery during the 90 minute reading block

-- FCRR Literacy Center Follow-up

-- CPALMS activities

-- Literacy Circles/ Literature Circles

-- Paired and independent reading across various genre

-- Instructional Focus Guides on District Blackboard site (IFG)

-- Personalized Learning Path on i-Ready

-- Differentiated tools from i-Ready Teacher

-lf

-I-Ready scale score up to one year below grade level (See attached Reading Placement Chart-yellow cells for the grade level) or FSA Level 2

-Then:

-- Tier 1 and 2 Instruction - Compare to other assessment data (Reading Wonders i.e. unit tests, performance tasks from IFG) - Use Listening or Reading Comprehension, - Provide enhanced instruction in the high level reasoning skills - Use Reading Wonders' vocabulary procedure (tier 2 words) and reading comprehension.
-Strategies should include but are limited to: questioning, retelling, summarizing, and metacognitive (think aloud) strategies. - Provide additional strategies for text reading efficiency (comprehension and fluency). - Promote automaticity by providing practice readings with diversity, at the phrase, sentence and paragraph level. - Provide differentiated small group instruction to determine and focus on level of instruction. - Determine P.A./Phonics level - Students scoring in this range may need additional intervention (more time and smaller group size) in addition to or an extension of the 90 minute reading block
+instructional information so that students will achi receive instruction based on the MTSS.
+The Instruc reflects the setting and support for the child as we nguage Arts Florida Standards and to provide further eve.
+Students are identified by profile groups and will stion/Intervention Design for Implementation document Il as the tools and strategies the teacher will use to ill be shared with the child's parents as described in IF: lf: lf: I-Ready scale scores on or above level (See I-Ready scale score up to one year below grade level I-Ready scale scores one year or more below grade attached Reading Placement Chart-green cells for (See attached Reading Placement Chart-yellow cells level (See attached Reading Placement Chart-red the grade level) or FSA Levels 3-5 for the grade level) or FSA Level 2 cells for the grade level) or FSA Level 1 Then: Then: Then: Continue grade level instruction (Tier 1 instruction) and enrichment in high level reasoning skills, vocabulary, reading comprehension, and fluency practice strategies Provide differentiated small group instruction using appropriate leveled text.
+Provide a variety of opportunities to strengthen content reading and research Programs and Possible Materials: Reading Wonders (CCRP) Appropriate Leveled text for small group/guided reading focusing on before, during and after strategies Delivery during the 90 minute reading block Tier 1 and 2 Instruction Compare to other assessment data (Reading Wonders i.e. unit tests, performance tasks from IFG) Use Listening or Reading Comprehension, Provide enhanced instruction in the high level reasoning skills Use Reading Wonders' vocabulary procedure (tier 2 words) and reading comprehension.
+Strategies should include but are limited to: questioning, retelling, summarizing, and metacognitive (think aloud) strategies.
+Provide additional strategies for text reading efficiency (comprehension and fluency).
+Promote automaticity by providing practice readings with diversity, at the phrase, Tiers 1, 2, 3 Instruction Compare to other assessment data (i.e. Reading Wonders' Unit tests, performance tasks from IFG) Determine P.A./Phonics level Students scoring in this range will need additional intervention (more time and smaller group size in addition to or an extension of to the 90 minute reading block).
+More targeted instruction Students not responding to this intensive intervention will be further diagnosed and will receive instruction through additional or alternative materials in order to accelerate reading success.
+Programs and Possible Materials: FCRR Literacy Center Follow-up CPALMS activities Literacy Circles/ Literature Circles Paired and independent reading across various genre Instructional Focus Guides on District Blackboard site (IFG) Personalized Learning Path on i-Ready Differentiated tools from i-Ready Teacher sentence and paragraph level.
+Provide differentiated small group instruction to determine and focus on level of instruction.
+Determine P.A./Phonics level Students scoring in this range may need additional intervention (more time and smaller group size) in addition to or an extension of the 90 minute reading block Reading Wonders (CCRP) Wonderworks (Intervention program) based on reading need Appropriate leveled text for small group differentiated instruction focusing on before, during and after strategies Delivery during the 90 minute reading block + iii 20-30 minutes FCRR Literacy Center Follow-up CPALMS activities

-If:

-I-Ready scale scores one year or more below grade level (See attached Reading Placement Chart-red cells for the grade level) or FSA Level 1

-Then:

-- Tiers 1, 2, 3 Instruction - Compare to other assessment data (i.e. Reading Wonders' Unit tests, performance tasks from IFG) - Determine P.A./Phonics level - Students scoring in this range will need additional intervention (more time and smaller group size in addition to or an extension of to the 90 minute reading block). - More targeted instruction - Students not responding to this intensive intervention will be further diagnosed and will receive instruction through additional or alternative materials in order to accelerate reading success.

-Programs and Possible Materials:

-- Reading Wonders (CCRP) - Wonderworks (Intervention program) based on reading need - Appropriate leveled text for small group differentiated instruction focusing on before, during and after strategies - Delivery during the 90 minute reading block + iii 20-30 minutes - FCRR Literacy Center Follow-up - CPALMS activities

-Toolbox
+Sarasota 2017-2018